The Monkey Bin

 As you can see, the initial curve is not 100% perfect, so I will be adjusting it by using the convert point tool, which is located under the same family as the pen tool.
 I can readjust the ears of each anchor point until they look good.

-If you need to move your points, while the convert tool is selected, click on one of the points and move the point by clicking the arrow keys on your keyboard -- up, down or sideways.
+click on one of the points and move the point by clicking the arrow

 The circle is one of the simplest shapes, and yet, it is easy to make it more complicated than it needs to be.